 Visiting Whipsnade Zoo With Young Children

 Whipsnade is a lovely Zoo in Bedfordshire where the animals have large enclosures.
 This is great for the residents, but is less ideal for young children because some of the animals are difficult to see and there is a lot of walking to get around the zoo.
-Here is my advice on how to have a great visit to Whipsnade Zoo with under under fives.
+Here is my advice on how to have a great visit to Whipsnade Zoo with under fives.

 The red entry sign to the Zoo which says "ZSL Whipsnade Zoo" with text before it saying "visiting" and afterwards "with young children"